Northeastern-University-Robotics/SOP/README.md

 Here is what the standard GitHub desktop application looks like:

 ![GitHub Desktop](https://github.com/Northeastern-Robotics/SOP/blob/main/images/github%20desktop.png?raw=true)

+### Cloning a repository<a name="desktop-cloning"/>
+In order to clone a repository, and edit files in the first place, you can go File->Clone Repository.
+If you have already cloned it using the command line, you can add it.
+Or you can choose a repository in your account/one you have access to.
+Also, on GitHub's website, there are multiple options to clone, and one of them is through the Desktop application.

+After cloning, you are all set up to begin editing!

+### Commiting/Pushing/Merging<a name="desktop-pushing"/>
+There are permissions set up in the repository that do not allow you to push to origin.
+Thus, you must make a branch (Name is First-Last name).
+To do so, click the "Current Branch" at the top, and choose your branch.
+Or, make a new branch.

+Once you are on your branch, the warning in the bottom left (seen in the screenshot above) should go away.
+You can see your changes on the left.
+Make sure to only check what is necessary before commiting.
+The checkboxes can be seen before each changed file on the left side of the application.
+In the example shown above, I created a file called test.txt, therefore it shows up as green and the changes to the file are seen in the window on the right.

+Note: before doing this, you should make sure to Pull (Repository->Pull or Fetch origin)  to make sure all code is up to date before pushing.

+Once all of your files are selected, type a name and description (click [here](#github_practices) for the rules) and click the "Commit to <branch Name>" button on the bottom left.
+This will commit your changes to the branch.

+Lastly, in order to push to your branch, push the button labeled "Push to origin" (in the screenshot it is labeled as "Fetch origin" but after commiting it will change).
+Lastly, in the middle of the window, a blue button will appear that is labeled "Create Pull Request."
+This will take you to a browser to once again fill in a name and description.
+After clicking the green button, "Create Pull Request," your code will be ready for an admin to look at, approve, and merge to the main branch for everyone to use.

 ## Coding Standards<a name = "coding_practices" />
 Since this code will be shared between members, rewritten, and moderated by team leaders.
 All code that is pushed is expected to follow each guideline presented.
 Code that does not will not be merged into the main branch.